 South Central Public Health District is working closely with the Idaho Department of Health and Welfare and healthcare providers throughout the region.
 SCPHD encourages everyone to take precautions to avoid all respiratory diseases including keeping six feet between you and people you don't live with, wearing masks in public areas, sanitizing commonly touched surfaces frequently, and washing your hands regularly for at least 20 seconds.

 Symptoms may appear 2-14 days after exposure to the virus.
 Call your medical provider if you are concerned you might have been exposed, and have a cough/shortness of breath/difficulty breathing or at least two of these symptoms.

 If you do not have a medical provider call 2-1-1 for assistance.

 Data presented on this page may be slightly different from data presented on IDHW website because of when each set of numbers are pulled.
 SCPHD data will likely be pulled later than IDHW data and may reflect more cases.
-Data is subject to constant change and only accurate at time of upload.
+Total number of cases in Twin Falls County includes an outbreak in the county jail.

 Note: the risk summary initially posted misidentified Lincoln County in the minimal risk tier.
 This summary has been updated to correctly show Lincoln County is in the moderate risk tier.

 See how this plan translates to local School District plans here.